lmc2179/lmc2179.github.io/drafts/models_make_decisions.md

 https://www.researchgate.net/publication/365700127_On_the_Advantages_of_Distinguishing_Between_Predictive_and_Allocative_Fairness_in_Algorithmic_Decision-Making

-# The usefulness and distractions of "AI safety"
+# The occasional usefulness and frequent distractions of "AI safety"

+we've talked so far about . occasionally, versions of this show up as "alignment problem".

+an example that I don't like: https://www.nytimes.com/2023/05/30/technology/ai-threat-warning.html

+an actually good article: https://www.nytimes.com/2023/09/28/opinion/ai-safety-ethics-effective.html

-In its most bombastic form
+In its most bombastic form, this is about the end of the world

 However, I find this focus puzzling.
 There are real systems which affect actual humans

 https://en.wikipedia.org/wiki/Existential_risk_from_artificial_general_intelligence

-It is important to think about whose goals an agent is furthering
+It is important to think about whose goals an agent is furthering - the answer is always the same, it is the richest and most powerful people in the world

 # Appendix: A crash course in defining your Decision process